Living with multiple missing teeth can cause discomfort, interfere with chewing and speaking, and make you feel self-conscious.

-Dr. Porter works to keep our Charlotte practice up-to-date with the latest dental technologies so you can benefit from optimal results.
-For example, digital x-rays produce more accurate images with a much lower level of radiation.
+Our dentists work to keep our Charlotte practice up-to-date with the latest dental technologies so you can benefit from optimal results.
+For example, digital X-rays produce more accurate images with a much lower level of radiation.

-In addition, Dr. Porter is trained in 3-D imaging which can create a panoramic visualization of your gum tissue, jaws, remaining teeth, and all the supporting structures.
+In addition, our doctors are trained in 3D imaging which can create a panoramic visualization of your gum tissue, jaws, remaining teeth, and all the supporting structures.
 This dentistry system allows us to pinpoint the ideal location for dental implants if you opt for an implant-supported restoration.

 What steps are involved in receiving dentures?

-Your Treatment Timeline Will Depend on Whether Implants Are Involved
+Your Treatment Timeline Depends on Whether Implants Are Involved

 Traditional partial dentures and removable dentures typically require only two visits to our office.
 However, patients who desire the enhanced stability of implants will require additional appointments and procedures.
-Dr. Porter can give you a personalized treatment timeline during a consultation at our practice.
+Our dentists can give you a personalized treatment timeline during a consultation at our practice.

 It can take a few weeks to get used to new dentures...